flatten-official/custom-formio-image/README.md

 1. Add your environment variable to the `secrets.js` list (if not already there).

 2. Update the secret in GCP Secret Manager by adding your environment variable to the JSON.

+## Deploying

+Committing to master or staging will automatically build the image, upload it to the container registry, and deploy a new version of the cloud run instance.